BugCatcherNate/rust_game/README.md

 }
 ```

 Register systems via `GameConfig::with_custom_system`.
-The sample game installs `CollectibleSystem` and `LabyrinthSystem` (`crates/app/src/main.rs`) to drive quest logic.
+The sample game installs `ShootingSystem` (`crates/app/src/main.rs`) which listens for `ShotEvent`s, updates HUD text, and removes hit targets.

+### Events & Message Bus

+Systems can publish gameplay events for other systems to react to without direct knowledge of each other.
+Use `ecs.emit_event(MyEvent { ... })` to enqueue an event and `ecs.drain_events::<MyEvent>()` to consume all pending events of that type (consumption clears them for that frame). `CollectibleSystem` emits events that `LabyrinthSystem` listens for to update quest progress, demonstrating how the bus fits into the update loop.

 ## Game-Specific Logic

-`crates/app/src/main.rs` builds the labyrinth scene in Rust code.
-Highlights:

-- The `Explorer` entity is tagged with `player` and `camera`, has FPS-style camera/input components, and a dynamic physics body.
-- Terrain, exit obelisk, hazard crystal, patrol orbs, lighting, and walls are composed through helper functions (`cube_with_texture`, `directional_light`, etc.).
-- `CollectibleSystem` tracks tagged collectibles and removes them from the ECS once the player approaches them, updating HUD text.
-- `LabyrinthSystem` monitors key entities, unlocks the exit after all are collected, and displays progress/mission status on the HUD.
+`crates/app/src/main.rs` builds a minimal combat sandbox: a player entity with FPS controls, a target with a collider, basic terrain, and a sun light. `ShootingSystem` consumes shot events to destroy anything tagged `target`, keeping a running HUD tally.
+The renderer overlays each ray as a debug line so you can see exactly where shots travel.

 Additional YAML scenes in `assets/scene.yml`, `assets/other_scene.yml`, and `assets/labyrinth.yml` showcase a data-driven format for entities that mirrors the Rust builders.